-Advisories: CBA G145, Introduction to the PC, or equivalent experience
+Advisories: Computer Business Applications G145, or equivalent experience

 This course provides a hands-on comprehensive introduction to the MS Windows environment.
-Students will learn fundamental skills of the Windows operating system such as file and folder organization and management; personalizing Windows environment; managing Windows Media Center, Homegroups, Libraries, Windows Live Essentials, and Windows Touch; working with the Internet and E-mail; protecting the computer; searching for information and collaborating with others; connecting to network and mobile computing; maintaining hardware and software; and improving system performance.
+Students will learn fundamental skills of the Windows operating system such as file and folder organization and management; personalizing the Windows environment; managing Windows Media Center, Homegroups, Libraries, Windows Live Essentials, and Windows Touch; working with the Internet and E-mail; protecting the computer; searching for information and collaborating with others; connecting to network and mobile computing; maintaining hardware and software; and improving system performance.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU.